DBBUILD

 If the config-file includes a subsystem which is already present in the database, DBBUILD skips this subsystem, unless you specify -rebuild.

--get With -get, DBBUILD creates, in the current directory, a directory for each subsystem it builds.
-In each subsystem directory, DBBUILD gets the files and places them in an AbaPerls SQL directory structure
+‑get With ‑get, DBBUILD creates a directory for each subsystem it builds.
+In each subsystem directory, DBBUILD gets the files and places them in an AbaPerls SQL directory structure.
+DBBUILD also creates the files SUBSYSTEMS.LIS and SS‑FILES.LIS with version-control information about the subsystems and the retrieved files.

 You typically use -get together with -noexec to create kits for installation at customer sites.

-You cannot use -get together with -use_disk.
-If you specify -get, you must also specify -config or -VSS.
+You cannot use ‑get together with ‑use_disk.
+If you specify ‑get, you must also specify ‑config or ‑VC.
+When you use ‑get, DBBUILD does not permit that your current Windows directory maps to a TFS directory.

 Miscellaneous

--bcp Instructs DBBUILD to load BCP files from the specified directory.
-If you specify -bcp without any directory, DBBUILD will read the BCP files from the current directory.
-See further below under Loading BCP files about the format of the BCP files etc.
+‑bcp Instructs DBBUILD to load BCP files from the specified directory.
+If you specify ‑bcp without any directory, DBBUILD will read the BCP files from the current directory.
+See further the section Loading BCP files about the format of the BCP files etc.

 For the subsystem ABAPERLS, DBBUILD ignores -bcp, but always loads the INSERT-files for ABAPERLS.